openedx/XBlock/README.rst

     This code is the least real, in that it might be just stubs, and will be done very differently in real code.

-4.  **Thumbs** This is a sample XBlock written as a separate installable kit as an example of how third-party XBlocks can be structured.

 Making your own XBlock
 ----------------------

 Making an XBlock can be as simple as creating a Python class with a few specific methods.
-The ``thumbs`` module demonstrates an XBlock with state, views, and input handling.
+The repository ``xblock-thumbs`` demonstrates an XBlock with state, views, and input handling.

-You can provide scenarios for the workbench to display, see the thumbs.py sample for an example, or the xblock/problem.py file.
+You can provide scenarios for the workbench to display.
+For an example, see the repository ``xblock-thumbs``, or the xblock/problem.py file.
 The scenarios are written in a simple XML language.
 Note this is not an XML format we are proposing as a standard.